 Obesity is a growing world wide problem.
 In The Netherlands, about 10% of all men and women have a BMI of 30 kg/m2 or more.
 Obesity is a chronic, uncurable metabolic disorder, which is characterised by excessive fatstorage at unfavorable places.
 Obese people have a higher risk to develop comorbidities like diabetes mellitus II, cardio vascular diseases and osteoarthritis.
-Morbid obesity, a BMI \geq 40 kg/m2, is also associated with reduced life expectancy.
+Morbid obesity, a BMI $\geq$ 40 kg/m2, is also associated with reduced life expectancy.

-Bariatric surgery is an operation for obese people with a BMI \geq 40 kg/m2 or >35 kg/m2 with a comorbidity, who are not able to lose weight by themself.
+Bariatric surgery is an operation for obese people with a BMI $\geq$ 40 kg/m2 or >35 kg/m2 with a comorbidity, who are not able to lose weight by themself.
 The number of patients undergoing bariatric surgery is rapidly increasing.
 Several metabolic operations can be divided into a restrictive (gastric band, sleeve gastrectomy), a malabsorptive (biliopancreatic deviation) and a combined restrictive/malabsorptive (gastric bypass) procedure.
-In The Netherlands the Roux-en-Y gastric bypass is the most frequently performed operation, with the best long term results.
+In The Netherlands the Roux-en-Y gastric bypass is the most frequently performed operation, with also the best long term results.
 Bariatric surgery has been shown to lead to sustained weight loss, resolution of comorbidities and improved life expectancy.

 Theoretically, bariatric surgery may alter the pharmacokinetics of orally taken drugs.
 Depending on the type of operation, different factors might influence drug absorption.
 A gastric restriction has influence at gastric mixing, gastric pH and gastric emptying.
 These changes may influence drug absorption by an altered drug disintegration and dissolution.
 Secondly, because of the reduced functional gastrointestinal length after a bypass procedure the absorption of drugs across the duodenum and jejunum might be reduced.
 This might be counterbalanced by "intestinal adaptation", whereby mucosal hypertrophy within the remaining intestine results in an increased absorptive capacity.
-Altered drug absorption will be a problem especially for oral formulations with a coating or with a modified release profile.
-These technological formulations are developed to disintegrate at a higher pH, or to dissolute slowly.
-In the USA investigators advocate that formulations with controlled release should not be used after bariatric surgery.
-However this is based on theoretical aspects and not on clinical studies.

 The absorption of lipophilic drugs might be decreased because bile salts may emulsify the lipophilic drugs for absorption much later.
-Results showed that after a partial gastric resection the absorption of the lipophilic β -blocker propranolol is significantly decreased compared to the hydrophilic β -blocker atenolol.
+Results showed that after a partial gastric resection the absorption of the lipophilic $\beta$ -blocker propranolol is significantly decreased compared to the hydrophilic $\beta$ -blocker atenolol.
 Although bariatric surgery may theoretically have effect on the pharmacokinetics of drugs, there is little known about the pharmacokinetics of drugs after bariatric surgery.
-In this study we want to investigate the pharmacokinetic profile of a controlled release lipophilic drug before and after a Roux-en-Y gastric bypass.
+In this study we want to investigate the pharmacokinetic profile of an immediate release lipophilic drug before and after a Roux-en-Y gastric bypass.

 Preliminary results of a retrospective study show that metoprolol belongs to the top 15 of most used drugs by bariatric surgery patients.
-The majority of these patients use metoprolol as a controlled release formulation.
-For these reasons metoprolol CR will be used in this study.
-However another pharmacokinetic study with metoprolol immediate release will also be performed.
-To determine the effect of the Roux-en-Y gastric bypass, the rate and extent of absorption of metoprolol CR before and after this surgery will be compared.
+The majority of these patients use metoprolol as a controlled release (CR) formulation.
+Therefore another pharmacokinetic study with metoprolol CR will be performed.
+However, to determine the effect of Roux-en-Y gastric bypass on the absorption of an immediate release formulation a study with metoprolol IR is also essential.
+For this reason metoprolol IR will be used in this study.
+To determine the effect of the Roux-en-Y gastric bypass, the rate and extent of absorption of metoprolol IR before and after this surgery will be compared.
 In this study, the patient is his own control.